econdalary/ds-guidebook/README.md

-# ds-guidebook
+# The Data Science Guidebook
-Data Science Guidebook!
-Comprehensive look into tools, standards and best practice from an individual contributor's perspective.
+Comprehensive look into tools, standards and best practice from an individual data science contributor's perspective.